Hiba-GA/HealthCare-Hub/README.md

 ## Patient Dashboard
 - List of upcoming appointments
 - Button to create a new appointment
-- Link to view medical records

 ## Appointment Pages
 - Index: list of appointments